2011–12 Bolton Wanderers F.C. season: FA Cup

 Bolton entered the FA Cup at the Third Round stage with the other Premier League clubs, as well as those from the Championship.
 The Third Round ties were played on the weekend beginning 7 January 2012.
 The draw made on 4 December 2011 gave Bolton an away tie at either Chelmsford City or Macclesfield Town who had drawn their second round tie.
 Macclesfield won the replay on 14 December.
 This marked the teams' second meeting of the season after their League Cup tie in August.
 Ivan Klasnić scored an early goal in the tie, his eighth of the season, before Macclesfield scored twice through Colin Daniel and Arnaud Mendy either side of half time.
 David Wheater, with his first goal for Bolton, equalised late in the second half, taking the game to a replay at the Reebok Stadium ten days later, which Bolton won 2–0.
-A goal within the first five minutes from Kevin Davies, his first since November, and Martin Petrov set up a home tie against Swansea City in the Fourth Round.
+A goal within the first five minutes from Kevin Davies, his first since November, and Martin Petrov set up a home tie against Swansea City in the Fourth round.
 The game took place on 29 January with Bolton winning 2–1.
 Darren Pratley's first goal for the club in first half injury time, against the team he left in the summer, equalised Luke Moore's opener for Swansea.
 Chris Eagles scored the winner early in the second half to send Bolton into the fifth round.
 The draw was held the following day and gave Bolton an away tie at either Millwall or Southampton who would be replaying their tie on 7 February.
 Millwall won the replay 3–2 and played Bolton on 18 February.
-Goals from Ryo Miyaichi, making his first start for the club, and David N'Gog took Bolton into the quarter finals for the second successive season where they were away to Tottenham Hotspur, who won their replayed tie against Stevenage.
+Goals from Ryo Miyaichi, making his first start for the club, and David Ngog took Bolton into the quarter-finals for the second successive season where they were away to Tottenham Hotspur, who won their replayed tie against Stevenage.
 Bolton took the lead early in the first half through a Gareth Bale own goal but Kyle Walker equalised shortly afterwards.
 However, the game was abandoned after forty one minutes when Fabrice Muamba collapsed and was taken to hospital.
 After Muamba, who has suffered a cardiac arrest, showed signs of improvement in hospital, the game was rearranged for 27 March.
 This game, however, would prove to be Bolton's last in the competition that season.
 Although they went in goalless at half-time, Bolton had not had a single shot in that time.
 They eventually held out until the seventy fourth minute before Ryan Nelsen scored his first goal from Tottenham.
 This was quickly followed by another Spurs goal as Gareth Bale scored.
 Kevin Davies gave Bolton some hope with a late goal but this was quickly extinguished when Louis Saha scored in injury time.